 One final word on pairing: if you’re going to do it then do your research!
 Pairing takes practice and has some common practices and etiquette.
 As with TDD etc. if you’re going to try it then try it properly, ideally with someone who’s done it before successfully.

 If you consider how a pull request should work, the person reviewing the code should have the same level of understanding of the problem to be solved as the person who wrote the code and should consider different design possibilities to decide if the one chosen is a good one.
-That’s quite a lot of overhead, not far short of writing the code again, which is why I’ve rarely see it happen.
+That’s quite a lot of overhead, not far short of writing the code again, which is why I’ve rarely see it happen (on this topic Keith Braithwaite drew my attention to “Fagan Inspection: the Silver Bullet No-one Wants to Fire“).
 My experience of pull requests in large organisations is that the review is mostly about the tech stack and syntax, a bit about the domain and a bit about the codebase.
 This is an order of magnitude worse than the review you would get from pairing and several orders of magnitude worse than the review you would get from mobbing.

 The other issue I have with pull requests is the length of the feedback loop.
 If you leave it right to the end then potentially you have a huge amount of rework to do if the review highlights a better way of doing it.
 I’ve seen teams decide not to take on board the review as it would be too much work and so explicitly live with a worse solution.
 To reduce the risk of this happening you might not leave it to the end before reviewing but instead have multiple reviews as you go.
 However, the more often you do this, the higher the overhead so why not just pair?